 Q: How do you recruit students?

-A: I once placed a classified ad in a magazine called Metropolis and I also have students by word of mouth, as with my English conversation students.
+A: I once placed a classified ad in a magazine called the Tokyo Metropolis and I also have students by word of mouth, as with my English conversation students.

 Q: Do you do the hula as well?

 A: Yes.
-I probably started dancing as young as when I started learning the ukulele.
-My late godmother, “Aunty Ku’ulei” (whom I was named after), and her mother (also deceased), Mama Bishop, spoke fluent Hawaiian and they were both hula teachers.
+I probably started dancing as young as when I started learning the ‘ukulele.
+My late godmother, “Aunty Ku’ulei” (whom I was named after), and her mother (also deceased), Mama Bishop, spoke fluent Hawaiian and they were both kumu hula (hula instructors).